aspose-words/Aspose.Words-Documentation/en/reportingservices/getting-started/install-aspose-words-for-reporting-services/system-requirements/_index.md

 If you want to use Aspose.Words for Reporting Services to generate reports on a server, then you need a computer running one of the following:

-- Microsoft SQL Server 2005 Reporting Services (32-bit or 64-bit, Standard, Developer or Enterprise edition)
-- Microsoft SQL Server 2008 Reporting Services (32-bit or 64-bit, Standard, Developer or Enterprise edition)
-- Microsoft SQL Server 2008 R2 Reporting Services (32-bit or 64-bit, Standard, Developer or Enterprise edition)
 - Microsoft SQL Server 2012 Reporting Services (32-bit or 64-bit, Standard, Developer or Enterprise edition)
 - Microsoft SQL Server 2014 Reporting Services (32-bit or 64-bit, Standard, Developer or Enterprise edition)
 - Microsoft SQL Server 2016 Reporting Services (32-bit or 64-bit, Standard, Developer or Enterprise edition)
 - Microsoft SQL Server 2017 Reporting Services (32-bit or 64-bit, Standard, Developer or Enterprise edition)
-- Microsoft SQL Server 2019 Reporting Services (32-bit or 64-bit, Standard, Developer or Enterprise edition)
+- Microsoft SQL Server 2019 Reporting Services (64-bit, Standard, Developer or Enterprise edition)
+- Microsoft SQL Server 2022 Reporting Services (64-bit, Standard, Developer or Enterprise edition)
+- Power BI Report Server on-premises since June 2017 (64-bit)

 {{% alert color="primary" %}}